-Below, we’ll look at all these units in detail.
+Below, we’ll look at all these units in detail (by the way, we have an article of the same nature).
 They have unique features that may make them a better option than the Sonos system, and all of them come in at a more reasonable price than all the Sonos equipment.
 But then again, what equipment do you need for a Sonos surround system?

 Defining the Sonos Arc Sound System

 The new Sonos Arc is an amazing product, packing in a ton of functionality at an extremely fair price.
 Check out our full review here.
 This soundbar can stand alone on its quality and functionality, but it shines even more as the heart of a surround sound system.
 But in the context of an Arc, there are a few more pieces of Sonos kit required to make it a true surround system.

 The Sony HT-ST5000 (on Amazon) is a great 7.1.2 channel alternative.
 With support for Dolby Atmos and DTS-X, this soundbar can handle all of the high-quality audio codecs.
 Cosmetically, the upward-firing speakers are well hidden in the corners of the unit, and the front-firing drivers are clearly shown on the front of the soundbar.
 This will divide customers, with some preferring a cleaner look like the Arc, which has no visible drivers.

 The I/O situation is really a dream, with this soundbar capable of pulling full A/V receiver duty.
 It has Ethernet, digital optical in, AUX (3.5mm) in, and USB for playing local files if that’s what you’re into.

 And then there’s the impressive HDMI suite: there are not one, not two, but four HDMI ports on this unit, three for input, and 1 eARC compatible HDMI output.
 That means this unit can handle all your inputs no problem.